cojeyambao0601/sap-hana-cookbook/README.md

 	end

 ---
-Real world full examples of hanadb resources
+Real world full examples of hana resources
 ===============

 ### Create regi workspace, use regi .. then remove the store and the workspace